 Key Takeaways

-- Always test paint on a large patch on your actual wall for at least 48 hours.
+- **Large Sample Testing is Key:** Always test paint on a significant patch of your actual wall for a minimum of 48 hours.

-- Watch out for sneaky undertones in neutral paints that can clash with your decor.
+- **Beware of Undertones:** Neutral paints often hide sneaky undertones that can clash with your decor elements.

-- Lighting is everything.
-Check your samples in the morning, afternoon, and with your lights on at night.
+- **Lighting is Paramount:** Observe your samples throughout the day (morning, afternoon) and under artificial lighting at night.

-- Our pros swear by movable peel-and-stick samples (like Samplize) over messy sample pots.
+- **Embrace Peel-and-Stick:** Our experts highly recommend movable peel-and-stick samples (e.g., Samplize) over traditional, messy sample pots for precision.

 Key Takeaways